-Eventually, we bought a house in a neighborhood with backyards, but much smaller backyards than in my younger-self neighborhood.
+Eventually, my husband and I bought a house in a neighborhood with backyards, but much smaller backyards than in my childhood.
 This is when dogs first became problematic for me.
 Neighbors on either side had dogs.
-The neighbor on the north took care of their dog, and it wasn’t an issue.
-The neighbor on the south was a party person renting a house her father owned.
-She had a small black dog.
-Each morning she let it out the front door to poop, and, miraculously, it never pooped on her lawn.
+The small dog to the north was fine.
+The small dog to the south was not.
+Each morning, that owner let her dog out the front door to poop, and, miraculously, it never pooped on her lawn.
 About half the time, it pooped on our lawn, and half on its other neighbor’s lawn.

 Within a year, our neighbor to the north had taken our neighbor to the south to court over dogs.
 The trigger was noise.
 The boyfriend’s dog stayed outside at night and barked at the least little flutter of air or noise.
-Northern neighbor was a cop, so he sent officers to inquire if there was any way the southern neighbor could manage their dog without disturbing the peace.
-Nothing improved.
 Then one weekend, the southern neighbors went away overnight.
-The large dog was tied up outside on a leash so short that it could see its food and water, but couldn’t get to it.
+The large dog was tied up outside on a very short leash.
+It could see its food and water, but couldn’t get to it.
 It howled, and whined, and strained, and howled some more.
 Result: charge of animal cruelty and owners taken to court.
-I had to testify against the southern neighbor.
+I was called to testify against the southern neighbor.
 Not something I want to do again, but dog issues declined.

 We lived in other city places with no real dog problems for the next 20 years before spending ten years in the country.
 Country living was interesting on many levels. but I’ll limit myself to discussing dogs today.
-Our neighborhood had an agreement that, with three-plus acres per lot, dogs had enough room to roam without leaving home.
+Our neighborhood had an agreement that dogs had enough room to roam without leaving home.
 Lots were mostly not fenced, so owners had to actually train their dogs to teach them their boundaries.
 With a little nudging, owners did so, and dogs were not a major problem.
 We didn’t own a dog there, but friends brought theirs to visit and we enjoyed them.

 Then tragedy struck.
 A dog that lived a few miles away got out of its yard and began roaming far and wide.
 It found our neighbor’s llama.
-The llama had found many ways to escape, so the neighbor had it tied to a stake with a long leash allowing it to plenty of room to graze.
+The llama had often escaped, so the neighbor had it tied to a stake with a long leash allowing it plenty of room to graze.
 The out-of-area dog found the llama that couldn’t escape and began terrorizing it.
 We all heard the commotion and ran to rescue the llama.
-When the dog was chased off, it ran to the llama owner’s front yard, chased their kitten until it was corned, then killed it right in front of her children.
-We helped corner the dog – which had a tag with the owner’s name; the llama owner called the sheriff; the deputy called the escaped dog’s owner; a conference was held with all parties.
-The dog was put down because its owner could not guarantee that he could secure it in a way that would prevent any future problems.
+When the dog was chased off, it ran to the llama owner’s front yard, chased their kitten until it was corned, then killed it right in front of her young children.
+We helped corner the dog.
+It had a tag with the owner’s name; the llama owner called the sheriff; the deputy called the dog’s owner; a conference was held with all parties.
+The dog was put down because its owner could not guarantee that he could secure it to prevent any future problems.
 Again, not an experience I want to repeat.

 We are now back in the city.
 We first lived in a small condo building with no dog policy.
 Owners were simply expected to keep their dogs from disturbing other owners or other pets.
 Generally, this worked.
 Until it didn’t.
 I was up late one night, writing.
 I could hear the dog next door.
 It was whining.
 Then it would bark a bit.
 Then silence.
 Whine.
 Bark.
 Silence.
 This went on and on.
-It became apparent that no human was around to take care of the dog.
-It occurred to me that I hadn’t actually seen a human near that apartment in a while, so I called the unit’s owner.
-He came as immediately as he could, rescued the dog, and learned that the tenant was in the hospital; no one had been tasked with dog sitting.
+At some point, I realized that no human was around to take care of the dog.
+Then it occurred to me that I hadn’t actually seen a human near that apartment in a while, so I called the unit’s owner.
+He came as soon as he could, rescued the dog, and learned that the tenant was in the hospital; no one had been tasked with dog sitting.
 That tenant never returned, the unit was renovated, and the next renter had other problems, but no pets.

 In fact, there are many responsible dog owners.
-They use leashes where they’re required; they train their dogs not to sniff every crotch they encounter; they don’t take their dogs where not allowed; many manage to train apartment dogs not to bark each time someone appears in the hallway.
-I appreciate these owners because I like to enjoy other people’s dogs.
+They use leashes where they’re required; they train their dogs not to sniff every crotch they encounter; they obey rules.
+But, sigh.

-But now, I’m in a retirement home where people have opinions about dogs.
-I’m told about research that shows that people with dogs live longer, that people in nursing homes or assisted living do better with pets, that people with dog allergies can just close their doors and stay in their rooms.
-And I sometimes find myself on the defensive end a conversation.
+Now, I’m in a retirement home; at times, the topic of dogs comes up for discussion.
+I’m told that research shows that people with dogs live longer, that people in nursing homes or assisted living do better with pets, that people with dog allergies can just close their doors and stay in their rooms.
+I can find myself feeling defensive because I’m not enthused about dogs.
 Dogs are good: people who don’t want them everywhere are – are what?
 Am I a bad person, ill-informed, unfair to dog lovers, irrational, unreasonable.
 Wow.
 I don’t know.
 I don’t hate dogs.
 I don’t hate dog owners in general.
-But I really have had some bad experiences with dogs, and I just don’t want them roaming the lobby or the halls or the dining areas, even in assisted living.
+But I really have had some bad experiences with dogs.

-Let’s circle back to the discussion group I led years ago.
-One of my goals with the group was to see if we could discuss issues in a way that would nudge anyone to consider changing their mind.
-The answer was basically, “No.” People would say their piece, usually respectfully, but rarely did anyone say, “Gee, I’d never thought about it that way.
+I want to circle back to the discussion group I led years ago.
+One of my goals with the group was to see if we could nudge anyone to consider changing their mind.
+Did this happen?
+No. Rarely did anyone say, “Gee, I’d never thought about it that way.
 You might have a point there.”
 Still, discussions rarely heated up.
 Until dogs, that is.

-I don’t remember how we framed the question the night of the dog discussion.
-I’m pretty sure it was about pets in general, rather than dogs, specifically.
-But our usually gregarious group quickly sorted itself into two camps: “pets are ethical” vs “pets are unethical.”
-Yikes!
-I was not prepared!
+I don’t remember how we framed the question the night of the dog discussion, but my concerns never came up!
+Our usually gregarious group quickly sorted itself into two camps: “pets are ethical” vs “pets are unethical.”
+I had not anticipated this!
 Much to my surprise, many of the pet owners would only consider a rescue pet as ethical.
-These people believed that domesticating and breeding animals to serve as pets was cruel and unusual punishment.
+These people believed that domesticating and breeding any animals to serve as pets was cruel and unusual punishment.
 They kept only rescue animals as pets knowing that they would be euthanized otherwise.